 The company also tries to vary the sources of protein, including different types of fish and meat.
 However, there aren’t many details about how the ingredients are sourced.
 Instead, the company just says they use natural ingredients, which is a pretty meaningless term.

 Rather than having specific meal plans, MealPro allows you to build a meal box of either 18 or 20 meals.
 The total price of the box varies depending on the specific meals.
 For example, Beef Bolognese costs $12.59, while Atlantic Salmon costs $18.99 instead.

 You can see the protein, calorie, and carb details for each of the meals, making it easy to find the best meals for your macro targets.

 MealPro uses recyclable and bio-degradable packages, so they’re environmentally friendly.
 The company delivers everywhere in the US, one to three times per week depending on your location.
 The process of payment is simple and they accept payment methods such as Mastercard, Visa, and Discover.

-There are multiple pictures provided for each meal, including the ingredients used, the dinner on a plate and also how it looks in the package.
-Full nutritional data is provided, along with an ingredients list.
+Full nutritional data is provided, along with an ingredients list for every meal.
 There are also some details about why the meal was designed that way, along with potential benefits.
-The meals are often high in protein and are nutritionally balanced./
+The meals are often high in protein and are nutritionally balanced.

-The company uses a weekly menu, which typically contains between 15 and 20 meals.
+The company uses a weekly menu, which typically contains around 35 meals. between 15 and 20 meals.
 You select from these based on your plan.
 The menu changes weekly, so there is plenty of variety to choose from.
-The average calorie content is between 400 and 600 calories – and you can easily see what to expect before you order (which is helpful, as there’s plenty of variation between the meals).
+The average calorie content is between 400 and 750 calories – and you can easily see what to expect before you order (which is helpful, as there’s plenty of variation between the meals).